 Elements of findings Indicator Examples Findings Facts are identified by a body or authority competent to supervise and ensure compliance with rules and regulations and act upon deficiencies or breaches (e.g. impose sanctions, supervisory measures).
 A competent authority; a competent judicial or prosecution authority; tax, competition or data protection authority; and authorities supervising non-banking financial institutions.
 Supervisory measures (warning, instruction, penalty payments, sanctions etc.), settlement agreements, final court decisions even where an appeal is pending, and/or on-site inspection reports and SREP letters if these result in supervisory measures being taken.
 Recent The length of time since the findings is taken into account.
-The more time that has elapsed since the findings, the less impact it should have in the assessment.
+The more time that has elapsed since the findings, the less impact they should have in the assessment.
 Relevant Findings related to breaches of laws and regulations.
 Breaches of banking, financial services, securities markets, insurance activities AML/CTF, corruption, market manipulation, competition, data protection or insider dealing laws and regulations.
 Severe Findings that have had a significant impact on the entity, the market or on consumers.
 Structural root causes or systemic deficiencies.
 Revealed existence of criminal activity, fraud, failure in consumer confidence or systemic financial risk.
-Resulted in the institution being liquidated, requiring State aid or was subject to resolution tools.
+Resulted in the institution being liquidated, or the subject of a bailout or a restructuring, recovery or resolution procedure.